What is Flat Tax?

 Conclusion

 A Flat Tax Rate is a uniform tax rate system that charges tax at a uniform rate, unlike the other progressive tax rate system where the tax rate varies based on the income bracket of the individual with a lower income level charged less and a higher income level charged more.
-The rate has found traction in many countries such as Russia etc., where this system is in use and is being well accepted as well; however, this tax system has often been criticized for being harder on lower Income level groups by leaving them with less disposable income in hand.
-Despite the pros and cons Flat Tax Rate System continues to be an alternate and popular tax system in use.
+The rate has found traction in many countries, such as Russia, where this system is in use and is well accepted; however, this tax system has often been criticized for being harder on lower-income groups by leaving them with less disposable income in hand.
+Despite the pros and cons Flat Tax Rate System continues to be an alternate and popular tax system.

 Recommended Articles